Skip to main content Scroll Top

 Below 20Below 36.6

-JEE Main 2026 All India Rank (AIR): How Rank is Calculated
+JEE Main 2026 All India Rank (AIR) – NTA Tie-Breaking Rules

 The All India Rank (AIR) in JEE Main 2026 is calculated based on the final JEE Main percentile.
 NTA first calculates percentile scores shift-wise through the normalisation process to ensure fairness, which we have discussed above.